ACROSS NORWAY 63° EXPEDITION

 As for Dani, he wasent completly satified with his Helium 55 Pro, that was a bit different than Fannys version and made more for Top Skiing ice climbing, beeing too narrow on the end so he recently sold out that gear too.
 He learned also from the expedition that the Norrøna Pararanger, his old trusty backpack is just to heavy, specially when the Cordura material gets wet. so he went for something lighter, bit smaller, and 99 % waterprof this time and sold that one too.
 The Hyperlite Southwest 4400 70 liter, now this can be purchased in Norway, but its the Dyneema part that is important and there are only a few products you can actually buy in Norway with that.
 For my case though i needed to order from the US, wich is expensive.
 The pack is very well seem sealed, strong, waterproff, 1,1 kg light, and practically.
 Its also has a little internal frame.
 This pack might be to big for a thru Hike like this, though its good to have for when Dani does Packrafting and fishing trips or even Winter Bushcraft Camps in the while for the future, and so when not it can be folded down to like a 50 liter pack.

 Camera gear.
 There is not much other than the drone that has been changed.
 The Lumix G9 still doing a fantastic job.
 This time though I will drop the long lens and the smallest vlog lens and will focus on making a good film with a 25 mm Leica lens, a 7 artisans wide Angle lens, and also their pratically heavy Macro lens.
 I like 7 artisans lens due to the quality and the price though they might be a bit heavier.
-The Drone that is the Mavic 2 Zoom can also will also provide us with some footage.
+The Drone has been changed to the lighter DJI AIR2s, from Mavic 2 Pro, so i think i spared about 500 grams less.
+It can also will also provide us with some footage.
 Acoording to Notam and Flysafe app there are some places along the trail where I will be allowed for some safe drone footage with my certification.
-We will not take with us the GoPro I think and the 360 Camera this time either.
-But will will need all of the Drones Batteries with the Adapter to use as a Powerbank too.
-Other than that a normal powerbank will be essential too.
-Batteries juice dry fast outdoors and solar panels are a waste of time and money.
+I will be bringing the Osmo Pocket 2 as a reserve camera.

 Security & Navigation.
 New piece of gear this time is the InReach Mini, where Dani swich from the Gen 3 Spot Connect.
 This is unlike the last a two way SMS device wich is essential when both parents are away from their kids for 8 or 9 days.
 I wanted to switch to the Explorer but apparently one of my friends had problems with the device, and the map you have there are a thing you need to pay for in addition to the subscribtion and the divice itself.
 Other than that we will be using either the downloable apps from Norgeskart App, Alltrails app and of course a phisical map and a compass just in case we run out of batteri or devices fail.
 The Inreach Mini therefore is more lightweight too and since we are carrying the phones too, its ok to have a smaller device.